Color Picker & Converter โ€” HEX, RGB, HSL, Contrast Checker

 What is contrast ratio and why does it matter?

 Contrast ratio measures how distinguishable text is from its background.
-WCAG accessibility guidelines require at least 4.5:1 for normal text and 3:1 for large text (AA level).
+WCAG guidelines require at least 4.5:1 for normal text and 3:1 for large text (AA).
 Poor contrast makes content unreadable for users with low vision, in bright sunlight, or on low-quality screens.

 Should I use HSL instead of HEX in CSS?